donaldboulton/publiuslogic/src/pages/blog/google-maps+react-hooks.md

 )
 ```

-In fact, you may want to make this part of the `Map` vomponent by default, i.e.
+In fact, you may want to make this part of the `Map` component by default, i.e.

 ```diff{36}:title=src/components/Maps
 - export default function Map({ options, onMount, className }) {